Vatsim-Scandinavia/controlcenter/CONTRIBUTE.md

 [Install the `pre-commit` project](https://pre-commit.com/#install) locally and you'll be able to take advantage of our pre-commit hooks.
 They help you keep formatting consistent and avoid mistakes that'll be caught by the continous integration tests.

+### Run formatting

+To run the formatting script that ensures consistent Laravel PHP code use `./vendor/bin/pint`

+## Conventions

+Contributions are much appreciated to help everyone evolve this service with fixes and functionalities.
+We recommend you to fork this repository here on GitHub so you can easily create pull requests back to the main project.

+To keep a collaborative project in the same style and understandable, it's important to follow some conventions:

+### GitHub Branches
+We name branches with `feat/name-here`, `fix/name-here` or `misc/name-here`, for instance `feat/new-api` or `fix/mentor-mail`

 ### Models/SQL
 * MySQL tables are named in plural e.g `training_reports`, not `training_report`
 * Models are named in singular e.g. `Training`, not `Trainings`
 * Models names don't have any specific suffix or prefix
-* Models are per Laravel 8 located in root of `App/Models` folder.
+* Models are located in root of `App/Models` folder.

 ### Controllers
 * Controllers are suffixed with `Controller`, for instance `TrainingController`